pkurogerjs/sigcomm_2019/hotel.md

 </ul>

+All prices are in RMB and inclusive of 10% service charge and prevailing government taxes and value-added tax payable on the prices together with the service charge.
+Room rates are inclusive of daily buffet breakfast (Breakfast is provided based on the actual number of registered guests.).

 **Reservation and Cancellation Policy**

 The individual delegate will make reservations direct to the hotel by SIGCOMM19 [online booking](http://www.shangri-la.com/reservations/booking/en/index.aspx?hid=SLB&group_code=ADO180819&check_in=20190818&check_out=20190824), they will be responsible for sleeping room charges and guest room must be guaranteed by individual&apos;s credit card at time of booking.
 Any reservation cancelled after **4 August 2019** or no shows will result in a late cancellation charge equivalent to full duration of stay.
 Such charges will be charged to individual guests.